Solution Unsatisfactory: Plot

 John DeFries, the narrator, is the campaign manager of Clyde C. Manning, a freshman congressman and military veteran who received a medical discharge for a heart condition.
 DeFries chose the congressman because "he was liberal [but] was tough-minded" enough to attract conservative support.
 In 1941 Manning is recalled to active duty with the rank of Colonel, and takes DeFries as his adjutant.
 He is appointed to head a secret, top-priority project with unlimited funding, with the aim of developing a nuclear weapon before the Nazis do so.
 The project makes little progress into 1944.
 World War II is a stalemate; the British and Germans continue to bomb each other's cities, while the United States, Eurasian Union (a renamed Soviet Union), and Japan remain neutral.

-Manning hears of fish dying in Chesapeake Bay where the by-products of Dr. Estelle Karst's research into artificial radioactive materials are being dumped.
+Manning hears of fish dying in the Chesapeake Bay where the by-products of Dr. Estelle Karst's research into artificial radioactive materials are being dumped.
 She was a laboratory assistant of Otto Hahn, the first man to characterize induced fission in uranium, and fled Germany "to escape a pogrom".
 Karst is working on radioactive materials for medical uses, but Manning sees its potential as a radiological weapon.
 Over Karst's objections, by Christmas 1944 the United States is in possession of nearly 10,000 "units" of radioactive dust, a "unit" being defined as the quantity which "would take care of a thousand men, at normal dispersion"; enough to kill the entire population of a large city such as Berlin.

 Manning seriously considers ordering that all people aware of the secret, including himself, be put to death and all records destroyed.
 He rejects that course because someone else, perhaps German or Russian, is certain to rediscover it.
 Instead, Manning in 1945 convinces the President to use the dust against Germany.
 Since America is officially not in the war, the Americans give the dust to Britain but at the price of the British accepting a complete US ascendancy in the postwar world.

 The Americans warn the Germans by demonstrating what the dust does to cattle, dropping leaflets over Germany, and having the President speak to the Führer, but the Germans refuse to surrender.
 RAF bombers scatter the dust over Berlin and leave no survivors.
 The Nazi regime collapses and the new government surrenders.
 Karst commits suicide by exposing herself to the dust.